OnionIoT/Onion-Docs/Omega2/Projects/audio/airplay-receiver.md

 ### Acknowledgements

-A big thank you to Mike Brady, who's work makes this possible.
-Mike keeps the [`shairport-sync` project](https://github.com/mikebrady/shairport-sync) alive!
+A big thank you to Mike Brady, who keeps the [`shairport-sync` project](https://github.com/mikebrady/shairport-sync) alive, making this project possible!